-Helping ensure that federal government agencies are responsive to Rhode Islanders' needs is one of my most important jobs as your United States Senator.
-My staff and I can often help you answer questions, find resources, or resolve problems.
-We are proud to work on your behalf.
+I am honored to serve you in the United States Senate.
+One of my most important jobs as your Senator is to help ensure that the federal government is responsive to the needs of Rhode Islanders.
+My staff and I can often help answer your questions, find resources, or resolve problems with federal agencies.
+We are proud and ready to work on your behalf.

 Please use the information on this web site to determine whether yours is an issue with which we can help, find answers to frequently-asked questions on web sites for relevant federal agencies, and learn more about how to get started with my office's casework team.